alphazero-official/alphazero-official.github.io/_about/1oolm.md

 #### Contributions include:
 - alpha.zero
-- Most of the programming, design, ideas, and overall lead. <br>I'm the creator, man.
+- Most of the programming, design, ideas, and overall lead